zudsniper/mcp-notifications/docs/NOTIFICATIONS.md

   title?: string;                   // Optional notification title
-  body: string;                     // Main content of the notification link?: string;                    // Optional URL to include imageUrl?: string;                // Optional image URL priority?: number;                // Priority level (1-5, with 5 being highest) attachments?: string[];           // URLs to attach to the notification actions?: NotificationAction[];   // Interactive actions for the notification template?: string;                // Name of the predefined template to use templateData?: Record<string, any>; // Data to be used with the template
+  body: string;                     // Main content of the notification link?: string;                    // Optional URL to include imageUrl?: string;                // URL of an image already hosted online; embedded directly without uploading priority?: number;                // Priority level (1-5, with 5 being highest) attachments?: string[];           // List of URLs (images, documents, files) to attach beyond the main image actions?: NotificationAction[];   // Interactive actions for the notification template?: string;                // Name of the predefined template to use templateData?: Record<string, any>; // Data to be used with the template